pufferffish/agda-symmetries/papers/icfp24/response.md

 In light of this, there is essentially nothing new in the paper other than a categorical framework and a formalization in Agda.
 Therefore, we have decided to withdraw the paper.
 We apologize for the oversight, and thank the reviewers and program committee for their time.
+We will continue thinking about the problem and hope to come up with something new!